tparker1/icemelange/README.md

 ## Future Efforts

-* Explore ATL03 data for near-coast ice thickness data.
+* Explore ATL03 data and other options for near-coast ice thickness data.
-* Extend and refine the time series to investigate ice mélange seasonality.
+* Extend and refine the timeseries to investigate ice mélange seasonality.
+* Process tidal data to correct the estimated sea ice height.

 *
 Have you built any great new collaborations you anticipate continuing after the Hackweek?